taocpp/json/README.md

 > OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE
 > SOFTWARE.

-The Art of C++ / JSON contains modified portions of [Ulf Adams' Ryu implementation](https://github.com/ulfjack/ryu) which is licensed as follows:
+taoJSON contains modified portions of [Ulf Adams' Ryu implementation](https://github.com/ulfjack/ryu) which is licensed as follows:

 > Copyright 2018 Ulf Adams
 >